What is Data Strategy?

 In an environment where businesses are vying for every possible advantage, a data strategy offers a competitive edge.
 It enables businesses to leverage their data assets strategically to outperform competitors and capture market share.

 The purpose of a company's data strategy is multifaceted, encompassing everything from strategic alignment and decision-making to innovation and compliance.
-It is not just a roadmap for handling data but a strategic asset that, if utilized effectively, can lead to a significant competitive advantage.
+It is not just a roadmap for handling data but a strategic asset that, if utilised effectively, can lead to a significant competitive advantage.
 As we continue, we'll delve into the intricacies of what should be included in a data strategy and the steps to build one that resonates with these objectives.

 What Should a Data Strategy Include?